 Best practices for maintaining and increasing team member participation and engagement

-If your team members aren't checking in and your participation rate is low, you won't be able to rely on the data to help you manage better, craft estimates, and determine who's working on what.
-And team members lose out on understanding the context for their efforts when others aren't participating, impacting transparency and trust on the team.
+But if team members aren't providing regular updates through check-ins and your participation rate is low, you won't have the leading indicators, actionable insights, and delivery confidence that you need.
+And team members lose out on understanding the context of their efforts when others aren't participating, impacting transparency and trust on the team.

-Here are some tips and best practices for keeping your team members engaged that are based on lessons learned from the thousands of teams using Status Hero every day.
+So here are some tips and best practices for keeping your team members engaged that are based on lessons learned from the thousands of teams using Status Hero every day.

 Reducing the number of meetings and interruptions